Gener-actions: intergenerational solidarity

-Summary: This challenge team is working alongside the local community to improve intergenerational solidarity through citizen exchange.
+Working alongside the local community to improve intergenerational solidarity and fight social isolation.

-Making the Neighbourhood Our Home is a community organisation that was started in 2022 by a group of mothers, activists and researchers who wanted to reconnect the inhabitants of the Penha de França neighbourhood in Portugal’s capital, Lisbon.
+The community group Making the Neighbourhood Our Home was started in 2022 by a group of mothers, activists and researchers who wanted to reconnect the inhabitants of the Penha de França neighbourhood in Portugal’s capital, Lisbon.

-The neighbourhood is home to a mix of older inhabitants, who often have little support, and relatively new arrivals, who often lack intergenerational connections.
-Both groups face socio-economic isolation and lack of opportunities.
+This neighbourhood is home to a mix of older inhabitants, who often have little support, and relatively new arrivals, including migrant families with young children, who often lack intergenerational connections.
+These groups are often treated as beneficiaries, but rarely as active citizens.

-The challenge team said: “Intergenerational solidarity creates stronger and more resilient communities, ensures the continuity between past, present and future and builds networks that can be activated when collective action is needed.”
+The challenge team believes this way of working could be a prototype for other initiatives: “Intergenerational solidarity creates stronger and more resilient communities, ensures the continuity between past, present and future and the basis for collective action.”